- Google Drive offers ample a generous 15GB storage space absolutely free. It's easy to see why people like it so much.

 Google Drive is undeniably the most beneficial part of having a Google account.
 You get a whopping 15GB of free storage when signing up so you can securely store all your documents on Google servers, with options to expand storage for a fee.

 What if you are unable to access a shared file due to issues with your system or bugs in the Google Drive app?
-Or, what if something happens and Google loses your data stored in the Google Drive?
+Or, what if something happens and Google loses your data stored in Google Drive?

 How to store Google Drive on an external flash drive

-Backing up Google Drive on an external hard drive or flash drive is a great way to ensure you will never lose your files.
+Backing up Google Drive on an external hard drive or flash drive is a great way to ensure you will never lose your documents.
 You might even want to send a file to someone who does not use Google Drive.
 To do so, simply follow the steps below:

 Step 2: Log in to your Gmail account and go to Google Docs.
-Locate the folder in the Google Drive that contains all the files you would like to put on the flash drive.
+Locate the folder in Google Drive that contains all the files you would like to put on the flash drive.

 Step 3: Select the file you want to download by clicking on it.
 If you want multiple files, hold CTRL, then click on all the files you want to put on the flash drive.